lesoto/rv4/README.md

 ## Tutorial

-The docs include an extensive tutorial to outline the features of Reactive Resume and help you through building your first resume on the app.
+The docs include an extensive tutorial to outline the features of Reactive Website and help you through building your first website on the app.

 ## Tech Stack